acmiyaguchi/schema-validator/README.md

-# mozschema-validator
+# schema-validator

-A continuous integration service for Mozilla pipeline schemas.
+A continuous integration service for schema validation.

 # Usage